itzKiwiSky/Lumi/README.md

 This file is responsible to keep track of every single dependency you installed on your project.
 Similar as a `package.json`.

-### A lumi file spec
+### A luvi file spec

-A `.lumi` file is a simple JSON object that contains all the metadata responsible to keep track of the project dependencies
+A `.luvi` file is a simple JSON object that contains all the metadata responsible to keep track of the project dependencies

 * `version`: The file version
 * `dependencies`: The actual core of this file, contains data of each library.